shuciran/shuciran.github.io/_posts/18 Wireless/04 Wireless Attacks/2023-09-28-Attacking-WPA-Enterprise.md

 mana_eapsuccess=1
 ```

+### Karma attack
-karma attack-> So that many clients can connect to us simultaneously
+So that many clients can connect to us simultaneously
 ```
 interface=wlan1
 ssid=<target ESSID>